-But, not only objects, other less physical things such as forces of nature (love and death are examples) as well as animals can be transformed through personification.
+Personification not only applies to objects; other less physical things, such as forces of nature (love and death are examples), as well as animals, can be transformed through personification.

 Personification is a very popular literary technique that can be found in all forms of writing.
-It appears in poetry, prose poetry, fiction (novels and short stories).
-Sometimes it is more obvious, usually in the poetic examples, while other times it is integrated into the text in a way that feels obvious and natural.
+It appears in poetry, prose, and fiction (novels and short stories).
+Sometimes it is more obvious, usually in the poetic examples, while other times, it is integrated into the text in a way that feels obvious and natural.
 Due to the length of poems compared to prose works, examples of personification will be easier to spot within poetry.

 Personification, on the other hand, does not turn animals, deities, inanimate objects, or forces into human-like characters.
-It is simply a way of describing something so that the reader can get a better understanding of it.
+It is simply a way of describing something so the reader can better understand it.

 Examples of Personification in Poetry